BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 - it is deployable to non-AWS clouds and on-premises resources;

 - it has storage options outside AWS; and

 - it receives contributions from the developer community, while not all ECS code is publicly available.

 But Amazon ECS might be a simpler option for businesses that rely on AWS exclusively, or that want a container management platform with easy installation.
-Load balancer tools, resource monitoring, Auto Scaling and service management features are comparable between the two options.
+Load balancer tools, resource monitoring, auto scaling and service management features are comparable between the two options.

-Amazon ECS pricing
+Amazon Elastic Container Service pricing